vladtf/containerization-tool/README.md

 * Monitor resources for each pod
 * Create a job from existing cron
 * Web interface with a simple replicas increase
+* Monitor shall also be able to connect to a remote kubernetes cluster